 The date, time, and location for each course can be found in DukeHub.

-Fall 2023
+Fall 2024

-Instructor: Rob Hallford
+Instructor: Charles Hallford

-Student teams will be assigned one technology to work on.
-They will have access to the scientist or inventor of the technology, and will also work with an academic and a business mentor.
-Teams will be interdisciplinary and students will gather and analyze data, develop recommendations, formulate implementation plans, and provide other capacity-building support to clients.
-Students will work on teams that have relevant business and technical backgrounds.
+This is an opportunity for students to work on commercialization plans for technologies developed at Duke University, in particular in the areas of therapeutics (pharmaceuticals), diagnostics, and medical devices.
+They will have access to the scientist or inventor of the technology and will also work with an academic and a business mentor.
+Teams will be interdisciplinary, and students will gather and analyze data, develop recommendations, formulate implementation plans, and provide other capacity-building support to clients.
 Student teams will follow a structured process to develop a strategy and plan for the venture.

 Instructor: Eric S Richardson